alpha74/gep_text_extractor/README.md

 Extract and parse latitude and longitude from screenshots of GEP, using OpenCV and Python.

-## Steps of process:
+## Steps:
+1. Take screenshot of specified coordinates on screen.
-1. Use Python algorithms to crop an image just when the text starts to appear.
-Compare the I and II images.
+2. Use Python `OpenCV` image library to crop the image.
+3. Cropping requires some self made observations and alogorithms( Compare the __Original__ and __Cropped Images__ images ).
+3. Apply `PyTesseract` OCR to get the text in the image.

+## Demo Images:

   **Original**
   ![Portal Home Page](https://github.com/alpha74/gep_text_extractor/blob/master/images/s1.png)